rohithravin/Db2WithJSON/README.md

 ## 6. Retrieving Data

 When trying to extract JSON data from our database we will be using the system call - `SYSTOOLS.BSON2JSON()`.
 Since we stored our data as BSON, we need to convert it back to JSON so that we are able to understand what we stored.
-In the picture below, you can see the system call in action and when we print the result of our SQL statement, how the JSON object appears in the table.
+In the picture below, you can see the system call in action as well as when we print the result of our SQL statement how the JSON object appears in the table.

 ![Getting Data_1](docs/source/images/img-6.png)